AJG2Pro89/NicaSource_Project/README.md

 ## 7. To run the ETL_Cars.py script follow these steps:
   - **1.** Open the terminal or command prompt.
   - **2.** Navigate to the directory where the script is located.
-  - **3.** Type "python scriptname.py" (without quotes) and press Enter.
+  - **3.** Type "python ETL_Cars.py.py and press Enter.
->Note: Replace "scriptname" with the actual name of your script.
-If the Python executable is not in your system PATH, you may need to specify the full path to the Python executable, such as "/usr/bin/python scriptname.py"
+>Note: If the Python executable is not in your system PATH, you may need to specify the full path to the Python executable, such as "/usr/bin/python ETL_Cars.py.py"